jrtechs/NodeJSBlog/entries/web-development/node-website-optimization.md

 fast.
 If you are using a CMS like WordPress or Wix, a lot of optimization is done automatically.
 If you like to build stuff from scratch like me, there is a ton of work required to optimize a website.
-This post will cover the 8 things that I did to decrease the load time of this node blog by two seconds.
+This post will cover the 8 things that I did to decrease the load time of this blog written in node by two seconds.

 #### Final Results

 ![Final Website Speed Test](media/websiteOptimization/finalResults.png)

-This is testing on a single blog post.
+This is the result for a single blog post.

 Before the improvements my home page took 3.14 seconds to load and was 3mb.
-Now my home page takes 1.22 seconds to load and is 1.2mb in size.
+Now my home page takes 1.22 seconds to load and is only 1.2mb in size.
 If you look at the waterfall for my home page, most of the time is a result of the youtube embedded videos loading.